Parents want more information than they are getting on programming and intervention policies

 While concern is high overall, it varies across subgroups.
 Parents of students of color are more likely to seek information on alcohol use and policies before admission.
 Nearly seven in ten parents of African American students said concerns about drinking on campus were very important in choosing a school; 63 percent of parents of Latino students said the same.
 Only 45 percent of white parents called this information very important.

 Parents are very concerned about sexual assault as a result of drinking; 38 percent think it is “very common” and another 41 percent think it is “somewhat common.”
 Concern is highest among mothers and the parents of female students, who are more likely to think sexual assault is common and to be worried about drinking putting their child at risk of assault.

 Despite their concerns, most parents say they are at least somewhat satisfied with the alcohol policies on their student’s campus.
 But large percentages are also unsure whether specific items are included in those policies, further illustrating the information gap on the issue.

 Parents overwhelmingly agree with statements about the seriousness of drinking on campus, including concerns about health consequences (95 percent), legal consequences (94 percent), and academic consequences (93 percent).
 Only 17 agree that underage drinking teaches students how to drink responsibly when they are of age.

 About the Poll

 These results are based on a national survey of 1,013 parents of college students living at school.
 The survey was conducted online between September 30 and October 11, 2016.
 Results were weighted to estimated demographics of the US population of parents of college students.
 Demographic estimates were generated using data from the Census Bureau and other publicly available sources.
-The poll was sponsored by the Mary Christie Foundation and the Hazelden Betty Ford Foundation.
+The poll was sponsored by the Mary Christie Foundation and the Hazelden Betty Ford Institute for Recovery Advocacy.